ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our study on Grokking reveals a novel perspective on the model's learning phases.
-In particular, we uncover the alignment phase characterized by the high relative influence of regularization on these layers following a phase of representation formation.
-In grokked models, further training may serve to refine and re-use rather than build representations.
-Once a robust latent structure has formed, generalization may emerge through alignment of input and output layers, raising questions about optimal training strategies.
-This supports a view of fine-tuning as a mechanism for selecting among capabilities learned during pretraining in larger models by aligning the vocabulary space \cite{gevaTransformerFeedForwardLayers2022,hanWordEmbeddingsAre2024}.

-\paragraph{Limitations.} Our study is limited to small toy models and tasks.
-Also, the ExPLAIND framework is focused on weight-level analysis and does not provide a mechanistic or causal explanation in the activation space.
-Furthermore, as discussed in Section \ref{sec:methodology}, computing our influence scores has quadratic complexity.
-Nevertheless, for studies on larger models, runtimes can still be as low as a single training run depending on which level of granularity the scores are computed and implementation.
-Due to the computational cost of applying ExPLAIND to the extent shown (details in Appendix \ref{app:resources}), we were not able to confirm our results over multiple training runs.

-\paragraph{Future Work.} It remains to be shown, whether ExPLAIND in general and the Grokking results specifically scale to larger models and more complex tasks.
-Besides, it should be investigated whether ExPLAIND can be utilized to interpret activation-level phenomena, e.g. by mapping parameter-wise scores to their respective neurons or employing guided backpropagation for input attribution.
-Furthermore, our observations imply that the alignment phase is accompanied by a large relative influence of regularization in the outer model parts.
-This raises the question, whether dynamic regularization schemes targeting these parts could improve training.
-We also observed that attribution of model behavior to data and model components varies over the training course, with critical patterns emerging at different stages.
-Future interpretability methodology should be designed to better surface these critical stages, ensuring key patterns are not obscured by uninformative contributions or diluted through aggregation in global explanations.

-In summary, ExPLAIND offers a unified framework that bridges model components, data, and training dynamics, addressing a gap in post-hoc interpretability.
-ExPLAIND leverages recent gradient path theory, incorporating realistic gradient descent optimization schemes and novel parameter-wise influence scores.
-We validated ExPLAIND and found its EPK representations to be accurate and its influence scores to be effective in model compression.
-Our exploratory study on Grokking suggests that alignment and capability reuse are central to learning.
-This positions ExPLAIND as a useful toolbox of unified attribution for understanding model behavior.
+ExPLAIND offers a unified framework that bridges model components, data, and training dynamics, addressing a gap in post-hoc interpretability.
+Building on gradient path theory, it extends the Exact Path Kernel to realistic optimization regimes which is of independent interest.
+We validate the EPK representation and demonstrate the effectiveness of the resulting scores in parameter pruning.
+Through its theoretical foundation, ExPLAIND provides additive parameter-wise influence scores that can be aggregated to different levels of granularity and viewed from multiple perspectives.
+This positions ExPLAIND as a useful toolbox for unified attribution of model behavior.

+Our exploratory study on Grokking highlights the utility of ExPLAIND by uncovering a novel perspective on its learning phases, with a central role for alignment and capability reuse.
+In particular, we identify an alignment phase characterized by the high relative influence of regularization on the outer layers preceded by the building of a representation pipeline.
+This suggests that prolonged training serves to refine and re-use existing representations rather than build new ones.
+Future work should be dedicated to the question of whether our insights in the modulo Transformer generalize to larger models and more complex tasks.